cwendorf/EASI/B-TutorialExamples/README.md

 ### Included Examples

-The following are examples for between-subjects designs.
+The following are examples for single-factor designs.

 - The [**SingleBetweenSubjects**](./SingleBetweenSubjects/) documents and files analyze an example of a single-factor between-subjects design
+- The [**SingleWithinSubjects**](./SingleWithinSubjects/) documents and files analyze an example of a single-factor within-subjects design

+The following are examples for two-factor designs.
 - The [**FactorialBetweenSubjects**](./FactorialBetweenSubjects/) documents and files analyze an example of a two-factor between-subjects design

-The following are examples for within-subjects designs.

-- The [**SingleWithinSubjects**](./SingleWithinSubjects/) documents and files analyze an example of a single-factor within-subjects design
 - The [**FactorialWithinSubjects**](./FactorialWithinSubjects) documents and files analyze an example of a two-factor within-subjects design

 > Functions and examples for mixed designs (combinations of between and within-subjects factors) are not yet available in EASI.